Risk Factors for TMJ Disorders—Albuquerque, NM

-The truth is that everyone can potentially develop a TMJ problem, but several common factors can increase your risk.
+The truth is that everyone can potentially develop a TMJ problem, but several common risk factors for TMJ disorders that our Albuquerque, NM dental patients should be aware of.
 By knowing them, you can actively work to keep yourself healthy and pain-free, and if you do develop TMD (TMJ disorder) symptoms, you can act fast to get the treatment you need.
 If any of the following apply to you, be sure to keep reading this page until the end.

 8 Common Risk Factors for TMJ Disorders

 - Gender: Numerous studies have shown that women are much more likely to develop TMD compared to men.

 - Age: The older you get, the more likely you are to develop chronic pain and joint problems, and this includes your jaw as well.
 This is why a large proportion of those with TMD are over 40.

 - Genetics: If members of your family have experienced TMJ problems, you are more likely to as well.
 A genetic predisposition to stress, inflammation, and abnormal jaw growth can all potentially lead to TMD.